fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ![](../../images/8/14e.png)

 The error should be handled.
-One way to do this is to reqister a errorhandler to the mutation using the [onError](https://www.apollographql.com/docs/react/essentials/mutations.html#props) props.
+One way to do this is to register an errorhandler to the mutation using the [onError](https://www.apollographql.com/docs/react/essentials/mutations.html#props) props.

 ```js
 const App = () => {